Clery Act Compliance

 - IU Public Safety will collect reports of Clery Act Crimes made to IUPD on each campus, to local law enforcement, and to CSAs.

-- IU Public Safety will, by October 1st of each year, publish an Annual Security and Fire Safety Report, which is available to the university community and the public and which includes:
+- IU Public Safety will, by October 1st of each year unless otherwise directed by the federal agency overseeing the Clery Act, publish an Annual Security and Fire Safety Report, which is available to the university community and the public and which includes:

-- Security policies and procedures in place to protect the university community; and
+- Statements of safety and security policies and procedures in place to protect the university community; and

-- IU Public Safety will complete the Department of Education annual Campus Safety and Security Survey on behalf of Indiana University.
-Any university unit that receives the survey directly from ED should forward it to IU Public Safety for completion.
+- IU Public Safety will complete the annual Campus Safety and Security Survey on behalf of Indiana University as administered by the federal agency overseeing the Clery Act.
+Any university unit that receives the survey login information directly from the federal agency should forward it to IU Public Safety for completion.

-- IUPD on each campus will determine, on a case-by-case basis, whether and when to issue a Crime Notice (designated in the federal regulations as “timely warnings”) through the IU Notify system to inform the affected campus community about Clery Act Crimes such as murder, manslaughter, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, domestic and dating violence, stalking, and weapons, drug and liquor law violations and hate crimes as defined by the Clery Act.
+- IUPD on each campus will determine, on a case-by-case basis, whether and when to issue a Crime Notice (designated in the federal regulations as “timely warnings”) through the IU Notify system to inform the affected campus community about Clery Act Crimes as described above in Section D - Clery Act Crimes.
 IUPD’s determination will be based on when and where the incident occurred, when it was reported, and the amount of information known by IUPD.
-IUPD on an affected campus may issue a Crime Notice whenever a serious crime or series of crimes that occurs on campus, in certain non-campus buildings, or on property owned or controlled by the university, or on public property on or immediately adjacent to the affected campus poses a serious or continuing threat to the campus community.
+IUPD on an affected campus may issue a Crime Notice whenever a serious crime or series of crimes that occurs within Clery Geography as described in section E above and IUPD has made a determination that a serious or continuing threat to the campus community exists.

 - IU Public Safety will determine, on a case-by-case basis, whether and when to issue an Emergency Alert (designated in the federal regulations as “emergency notifications”) through the IU Notify system to the affected campus community.
 IU Public Safety may issue an Emergency Alert if a situation poses a confirmed significant emergency or dangerous situation involving an immediate threat to the health or safety of the campus community.

-- Within two hours of its receipt of a report that a student is missing, and irrespective of who makes the report, IUPD at the affected campus will enter information about the missing student into the National Crime Information Center (NCIC) and will provide this information to any police department near the location where the missing student was last seen (the local law enforcement) and to any law enforcement agency reasonably requested by the reporting party.
+- Within two hours of its receipt of a report that a student is missing, and irrespective of who makes the report, IUPD at the affected campus will enter information about the missing student into the National Crime Information Center (NCIC).

-- Within 24 hours of receiving the report, IUPD at the affected campus will:
+- Within 24 hours of the determination that the student is missing, IUPD at the affected campus will:

 - coordinate with student affairs officials at the affected campus to issue a Missing Student Notification;

-- notify local law enforcement and inform the student’s designated contact person(s).
+- inform the student’s designated contact person(s), and

 - All university employees are required to immediately report missing students to IUPD by contacting IUPD at (812) 855-4111 (any campus) or by filing a report in person at IUPD on the affected campus.

-- Each calendar year, IU Public Safety will conduct at least one announced test of emergency response and evacuation procedures.
+- Each calendar year, IU Public Safety will conduct at least one test of emergency response and evacuation procedures.
 IU Public Safety will document a description of the test/drill/exercise, the date held, the time started and ended, whether the test/drill/exercise was announced or unannounced, and includes any follow-through activities designed for assessment and evaluation of emergency plans and capabilities.
+A distribution to the campus community, in conjunction with the test, will provide emergency response and evacuation procedures.

-- IU Public Safety will maintain the security of and access to campus facilities, including on-campus residences via the following:
+- In partnership with IU Public Safety, the determined responsible party, such as building managers, Deans, or facility operations will maintain and assist in the security of and access to campus facilities, including on-campus residences via the following:

 - Campus academic and administrative security and access controls include adherence to building hours (including classroom, administrative, and library buildings) set by each campus.